5FB5/gd-achievements/README.md

 ![file_example](https://i.imgur.com/BmPB62f.png)

-# Adding it in your project
+# Using it in your project

 * Open your Godot project